Submissions, books of appeal and authorities in civil appeals

 C. Book(s) of Evidence in the High Court:

-(b) Unless otherwise directed by the Court, the appellant shall hand into Court at the commencement of the hearing of the appeal three copies of the agreed indexed book(s) of authorities.
+(b) Unless otherwise directed by the Court, the appellant shall, not later than 4 weeks before the date fixed for the hearing of the appeal, lodge in the Court of Appeal Office three copies of the agreed indexed book(s) of authorities.

 (c) Where a case has been reported in the official reports, such report is the only report of the case which should be included in the book of authorities.
 No unreported judgment or computer-generated copy should be included where a reported judgement is available.